yAudit/reports-website/reports/10-2022-NounsDAO-Token-Buyer.md

 TokenBuyer's purpose is to allow the NounsDAO to pay the proposals with ERC20 tokens.
 Since trading a large portion of ETH incurs slippage and is susceptible to sandwich attacks, this protocol uses Chainlink oracle to fetch ETH prices and allow anyone to sell their tokens against ETH.

-The contracts of Token Buyer [Repo](https://github.com/nounsDAO/token-buyer/tree/23d64ac7093f504ad4731bc4cf8d41b2c2943657) were reviewed over 7 days, 1 day of which was used to create an initial overview of the contract.
-The code review was performed between October 11, 2022 and October 18, 2022.
-The code was reviewed by 2 auditors for a total of 32 review hours (NibblerExpress 8 hours, blockdev 24 hours).
+The contracts of Token Buyer [Repo](https://github.com/nounsDAO/token-buyer/tree/23d64ac7093f504ad4731bc4cf8d41b2c2943657) were reviewed over 7 days.
+The code review was performed by 2 auditors between October 11, 2022 and October 18, 2022.
 The review was limited to the latest commit at the start of the review.
 This was commit `23d64ac7093f504ad4731bc4cf8d41b2c2943657` for the `token-buyer` repo.

 ## Scope